+22. Participation fees are also payable annually by specified regulated entities and designated credit rating organizations under Parts 4 and 5 of the Rule.

+Specified regulated entities

-- 5.1 General Participation fees are also payable annually by specified regulated entities and designated credit rating organizations under Parts 4 and 5 of the Rule. - 5.2 Specified regulated entities The calculation of participation fees under Part 4 of the Rule is generally determined with reference to described classes of entities.
-The classes, and their level of participation fees, are set out in Appendix B.1 of the Rule. - (a) To provide more equitable treatment among exchanges and alternative trading systems (ATS) for exchange-traded securities and to take into account Part 3 participation fees payable by an alternative trading system entity for exchange-traded securities, its participation fee is adjusted under section 4.3.
+- 23. The calculation of participation fees under Part 4 of the Rule is generally determined with reference to described classes of entities.
+The classes, and their level of participation fees, are set out in Appendix D of the Rule. - (a) To provide more equitable treatment among exchanges and alternative trading systems (ATS) for exchange-traded securities and to take into account Part 3 participation fees payable by an alternative trading system entity for exchange-traded securities, its participation fee is adjusted under section 20.

 For example, assume that participation fees under Part 3 for an eligible ATS payable on December 31, 2021 is \$74,000 and the ATS's Canadian trading share is under 5%.
-The ATS pays its participation fee of \$74,000 on December 31 .
-Before April 30, 2022 when filing Form 13-502F7, the fee payable will be shown as \$17,000 (the lesser of (a) \$30,000 from row A1 of Appendix B.1 and (b) \$17,000).
+The ATS pays its participation fee of \$74,000 on December 31.
+Before April 30, 2022 when filing Form 13-502F7, the fee payable will be shown as \$17,000 (the lesser of (a) \$30,000 from Row A1 of Appendix D and (b) \$17,000).
 In this case, the ATS will be entitled to a refund of \$57,000 (\$74,000 paid on December 31 less \$17,000 required to be paid under Part 4).
-A mechanism that is similar in principle applies to other ATS entities under subsections 4.2(2) and (3).
+A mechanism that is similar in principle applies to other ATS entities under subsections 20(2) and (3).

-An ATS described in subsection 4.3(6) will pay an aggregate participation fee calculated based on the type of securities traded on each of its platforms.
-For example, an ATS that has a platform for trading equities and another one for trading fixed income securities would pay a participation fee for its equity platform calculated as described above and a participation fee for its fixed income platform as described in Appendix B.1 row C2.
+An ATS described in subsection 20(6) will pay an aggregate participation fee calculated based on the type of securities traded on each of its platforms.
+For example, an ATS that has a platform for trading equities and another one for trading fixed income securities would pay a participation fee for its equity platform calculated as described above and a participation fee for its fixed income platform as described in Appendix D Row C2.